llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/24_BUILDING_hardware_setup_reference_tags.md

 Use the following command line to run the CSLAM container

->TODO: describe how to run the CSLAM:autocharging container
+> TODO: describe how to run the CSLAM:autocharging container
+> Use the script for duckietown-cslam, change the container tag to autocharge
+> explain how it should work ros_master as it self...

 After starting the container, make sure it is running.
 You have to see logs in CSLAM container as following: